hughsk/cave-automata-2d/README.md

 * `fill`: By default, the ndarray is populated with random values.
 If you need to disable this, pass `fill: false`.
 * `iterations`: The amount of iterations to apply immediately.
 Defaults to 0.
+* `border`: If truthy, will include a solid border around the results.
+  Defaults to 1.

 Note that this function will modify the array directly.